Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Adjustment Phase: Modify based on results:

-Reposition underperforming defenses
+Reposition underperforming defenses.

-Relocate traps to better chokepoints
+Relocate traps to better chokepoints.

-Adjust compartment sizes
+Adjust compartment sizes.

-Refine wall placement
+Refine wall placement.

 Gaming Diary emphasizes that optimization is iterative.
 Each adjustment teaches you more about your base's strengths and weaknesses.